nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Phind-CodeLlama-34B-v2-GPTQ - [pass]
 `"Sally has 1 sister."`

+TheBloke_Pygmalion-2-13B-GPTQ - [mixed]
+`"Let me think..."`
+It's not the right answer, but it's not a wrong answer.

 TheBloke/robin-33B-v2-GPTQ - [mixed]
 [ Starts out with correct answer but then goes on and on rambling incoherently.  ]